GluuFederation/docs-gg-prod/docs/source/plugin/gluu-oauth-pep.md

 ### Create Client

-Create a client using the [Create client consumer section](../admin-gui/#create-client).
+Create a client using the [create client consumer section](../admin-gui/#create-client).
 Use the oxd `register-site` API to create a client.

 ### Create Consumer